Baseflow/full-stack-on-rust/03-rest-api/README.md

 ## Testing our endpoints

-We now have RESTful api endpoints to handle our todo management
+We now have RESTful API endpoints to handle our todo management
 ```shell
 ~ curl http://localhost:8080/todo/549dd9a2-aa7a-4d29-ad4f-ded12fe02af8
 hello from get todos by id